ONEARMY/community-platform/docs/supabase.md

 SUPABASE_SERVICE_ROLE_KEY=your service key

 All done!
 Tests will use your local database.
 More info about how it works below.

-## Migrations

-After making schema changes, use the this command to create a migration file:
-`supabase db diff --file [migration_name]`

 ## Supabase Edge Functions